chrstphd/xp-otm/README.md

 ### 3. installation

 Move the .map and .tga files into the plugins folder of the X-Trident's Tornado (or the Harrier, currently in dev)

+## To-Do List

+* re-introducing the creation of a map based on 2 Coordinates
+* dividing the whole map in smaller images (but greater than 256x256 source)
+* create folders to regroup those smaller images